Driving IT Innovation with a Change Management Strategy

-We recently held a webinar about change management, which happened to fall on the first day of autumn.
-As nature’s most colorful reminder of the old making way for the new, the changing season reflects a shift in how modern organizations are approaching change management.
+We recently held a webinar about change management innovation, which happened to fall on the first day of autumn.
+As nature’s most colorful reminder of the old making way for the new, the changing season reflects a shift in how modern organizations are approaching change management strategy.

 Software vendors and IT organizations used to make major releases once a year, and minor updates perhaps once a quarter.
 That world has changed now, with web companies moving to an agile and DevOps model that aggressively updates production applications.
 Changes that used to happen quarterly are now happening weekly, with companies like Facebook and Amazon known to make thousands of changes on a weekly basis.